Assets¶

 Getting started¶

-Required fields: - Name: A unique asset name or hostname - Asset Type: Web server, database, application server, network device, etc. - Provider: On-premises, AWS, Azure, GCP, etc. - Environment: Which environment this asset belongs to
+Required fields: - Name: A unique asset name or hostname - Asset Type: Web server, database, application server, network device, etc. - Location: Where the asset is hosted (determines provider, hosting type, and country)

-Strongly recommended: - Lifecycle: Current status (Active, Deprecated, Retired) - Location: Where the asset is hosted
+Strongly recommended: - Lifecycle: Current status (Active, Deprecated, Retired, etc.) - Environment: Which environment this asset belongs to (Prod, Pre-prod, QA, etc.)

 Tip: Use consistent naming conventions that include environment and role information (e.g., prod-web-01, dev-db-master).
+When creating a new asset, the hostname is automatically derived from the name you type.

 Working with the list¶